 An increasing number of couples are opting for prenuptial agreements (prenups) before they get married.
-According to the Wall Street Journal, 63 percent of surveyed divorce professionals said they’d seen a marked increase the use of prenups over the past three years.
+According to the Wall Street Journal, 63 percent of surveyed divorce professionals said they’d seen a marked increase in the use of prenups over the past three years.
 This likely has a lot to do with the fact that couples are waiting until they are older to get married, so there are a lot more assets on the line.

-For many couples, prenups make good sense and they should discuss money prior to marriage.
+For many couples, prenups make good sense, and they should discuss money prior to marriage.
 They serve as a good way to protect your personal real estate, preserve your inheritance rights and predetermine how you want to handle the terms of divorce should the marriage wind up dissolving.
 Whether you found this page because you are contemplating drafting a prenuptial agreement prior to your upcoming marriage or because you are concerned about the prenup you already have during your looming divorce, there are a few little-known facts you should know about prenuptial agreements in Washington State.

 #1: Child Support & Custody Terms in Prenups Are Not Enforceable